-The School Counsellor is an integral member of the School-Based Team and facilitates your child's educational program and personal development by providing a variety of individual, group or classroom-based services; for example:
+The school counsellor is an integral member of the SBT and facilitates your child's educational program and personal development by providing a variety of individual, group or classroom-based services; for example:

-- Group or classroom-based services may include prevention programs (e.g., child abuse prevention, substance abuse awareness, etc.); - Individual-based services may include support to students with issues that are affecting their social-emotional wellbeing.
+- Group or classroom-based services may include prevention programs (e.g., child abuse prevention, substance abuse awareness, etc.). - Individual-based services may include strategies to students with issues that are affecting their social-emotional wellbeing.
 An example may include helping the child through challenging peer relations or conflict situations.